It’s halfway through January, so I hope you haven’t forgotten about your New Year’s resolutions.

-If burnout is not the case, and you want to discard wishful thinking altogether and make significant progress towards your goals, use the Objectives and Key Results (OKR) methodology both in your professional and personal life.
+If burnout is not the case, and you want to discard wishful thinking and make significant progress towards your goals, use the Objectives and Key Results (OKR) methodology in your professional and personal life.
 Here’s a breakdown of it:

 OKR Methodology 101

-The OKR system, short for “Objectives and Key Results”, is a high-commitment productivity framework that focuses on metrics.
+The OKR system, short for “Objectives and Key Results,” is a high-commitment productivity framework focusing on metrics.
 Objectives (O) are defined in terms of measurable and actionable key results (KRs) that can be set monthly, quarterly, or yearly.

-Think of the objective as your vision or mission, not as a complex task you just need to get done.
+Think of the objective as your vision or mission, not as a complex task you need to get done.
 Your key results are measurable outcomes, again, not something you achieve by just putting in the hours and the effort.
 So what then can you do?
-There are the initiatives (tasks) a.k.a. actionable steps towards positive outcomes (KRs) which will eventually lead you to your objective.
+There are the initiatives (tasks), a.k.a. actionable steps towards positive outcomes (KRs), which will eventually lead you to your objective.
 In a nutshell:

 The OKR framework tells you where you want to get to (Objective), how you can get there (Key Results), and what you can do (Initiatives) to reach your destination.